Ameobea/homepage/notes/content/posts/rust-blackjack-notes-docs.md

 ![Screenshot of the "Edit Geometry" node from the blackjack UI.
 Shows several inputs, outputs, and parameters such as a red "mesh" input, translation, rotation, and scale params, and a dropdown selection for edit type.](https://i.ameo.link/bhq.png)

-The way to specifying which edge/face to operate on seems to be entering their indices manually.
+The way to specify which edge/face to operate on seems to be entering their indices manually.

 In the code, I found that it's possible to use some special syntax to do things like select all and select ranges of indices: